RiverUp/networkTR/LabReport.md

 14. there are 3 fragments.
 15. total length, frag and offset are changing.
 ## <font color=Crimson>Wireshark_ICMP</font>
+### Abstract
+capture the packets generated by the Ping program.
+### Procedures
+1. open the Windows Command Prompt
+2. Start up the Wireshark packet sniffer, and begin Wireshark packet capture.
+3. Type “ping –n 10 www.stanford.edu” in the command prompt terminal
+4. When the Ping program terminates, stop the packet capture in Wireshark.
+### Results
 ![pingICMP1](pingICMP.png)
 ![pingICMP2](pingICMP2.png)
 1. My source IP address is 10.133.145.200, and the destination IP address is 151.101.78.133.